01mk-mc06/Customer-Journey-Tracker/04-Seed-Loading.md

-# Part 4: Seed Loading and Sources Configuration
+# Seed Loading and Sources Configuration

 ## Overview
 Load CSV seed data into Snowflake using dbt seed command and configure sources.yml to reference the loaded tables.